harsha-simhadri/big-ann-benchmarks/neurips23/README.md

 ```
 python benchmark/streaming/compute_gt.py --dataset msspacev-10M --runbook neurips23/streaming/simple_runbook.yaml --gt_cmdline_tool ~/DiskANN/build/apps/utils/compute_groundtruth
 ```
-For streaming track, consider also the examples in [clustered runbook](neurips23/streaming/clustered_runbook.yaml).
+Consider also the examples in runbooks [here]]neurips23/streaming/clustered_runbook.yaml) and [here](neurips23/streaming/delete_runbook.yaml).
 The datasets here are [generated](neurips23/streaming/clustered_data_gen.py) by clustering the original dataset with k-means and packing points in the same cluster into contiguous indices.
 Then insertions are then performed one cluster at a time.
 This runbook tests if an indexing algorithm can adapt to data draft.

 To make the results available for post-processing, change permissions of the results folder
 ```
 sudo chmod 777 -R results/
 ```